-NMFS observers have monitored the northern Washington marine set gillnet fishery since 1988 (Gearin et al. 1994, 2000; P. Gearin, unpubl. data); 1994 observer data recently became available and will be included in a future stock assessment report.
-Observer coverage ranged from approximately 40 to 98% in the entire fishery (coastal + inland waters) between 1993 and 1998.
-Data from 1993 to 1998 are included in Table 1, although the mean estimated annual mortality is calculated using only the most recent 5 years for which data are available.
+NMFS observers have monitored the northern Washington marine set gillnet fishery since 1988 (Gearin et al. 1994, 2000; P. Gearin, unpubl. data).
+Observer coverage ranged from approximately 40 to 98% in the entire fishery (coastal + inland waters) between 1997 and 2001.
+There was no observer coverage in this fishery in 1999 or 2001; the total fishing effort was 4 and 46 net days (respectively) in those years, it occurred only in inland waters, and no killer whale takes were reported.
 No killer whale mortalities have been recorded in this fishery since the inception of the observer program.

-In 1993, as a pilot for future observer programs, NMFS in conjunction with the Washington Department of

-Fish and Wildlife (WDFW) monitored all non-treaty components of the Washington Puget Sound Region salmon gillnet fishery (Pierce et al. 1994).
+In 1993, as a pilot for future observer programs, NMFS in conjunction with the Washington Department of Fish and Wildlife (WDFW) monitored all non-treaty components of the Washington Puget Sound Region salmon gillnet fishery (Pierce et al. 1994).
 Observer coverage was 1.3% overall, ranging from 0.9% to 7.3% for the various components of the fishery.
 Encounters (whales within 10 m of a net) with killer whales were reported, but not quantified, though no entanglements occurred.

 In 1994, NMFS and WDFW conducted an observer program during the Puget Sound non-treaty chum salmon gillnet fishery (areas 10/11 and 12/12B).
 A total of 230 sets were observed during 54 boat trips, representing approximately 11% observer coverage of the 500 fishing boat trips comprising the total effort in this fishery, as estimated from fish ticket landings (Erstad et al. 1996).
 No interactions with killer whales were observed during this fishery.
-The Puget Sound treaty chum salmon gillnet fishery in Hood Canal (areas 12, 12B, and 12C) and Puget Sound treaty sockeye/chum gillnet fishery in the Strait of Juan de Fuca (areas 4B, 5, and 6C) were also monitored in 1994 at 2.2% (based on % of total catch observed) and approximately 7.5% (based on % of observed trips to total landings) observer coverage, respectively (NWIFC 1995).
+The Puget Sound treaty chum salmon gillnet fishery in Hood Canal (areas 12, 12B, and 12C) and the Puget Sound treaty sockeye/chum gillnet fishery in the Strait of Juan de Fuca (areas 4B, 5, and 6C) were also monitored in 1994 at 2.2% (based on % of total catch observed) and approximately 7.5% (based on % of observed trips to total landings) observer coverage, respectively (NWIFC 1995).
 No interactions resulting in killer whale mortalities were reported in either treaty salmon gillnet fishery.